-This ordinance notes exceptions to the height standard when other exceptions are granted in the ordinance.
-Communities should directly reference the exception language, rather than use the placeholder language here.
+This ordinance notes exceptions to the height standard when other exceptions for rooftop equipment are granted in the ordinance.
+Communities should directly reference the exception language rather than use the placeholder language here.

-Height - Ground or Pole Mounted
+Height - Ground or Pole Mounted System

-This ordinance sets a 20-foot height limit, assuming a standard that is higher than typical height limits for accessory structures, but lower than the principal structure.
-An alternative is to balance height with setback, allowing taller systems if set back farther, for instance, an extra foot of height for every additional two feet of setback.
-In rural (or large lot) areas solar resources are unlikely to be constrained by trees or buildings on adjacent lots, and the lot is likely to have adequate solar resource for a lower (10-15 foot) ground-mount application.
+This ordinance sets a 15-foot height limit, which is typical for residential accessory uses.
+Some communities allow solar to be higher than other accessory uses in order to enable capture of the lot's solar resource when lots and buildings are closer together.
+An alternative is to balance height with setback, allowing taller systems if set back farther- for instance, an extra foot of height for every extra two feet of setback.
+In rural (or large lot) areas, solar resources are unlikely to be constrained by trees or buildings on adjacent lots and the lot is likely to have adequate solar resource for a lower (10-15 foot) groundmount application.

-In addition to the building setback, the collector surface and mounting devices for roofmounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
-Exterior piping for solar hot water systems shall be allowed to extend beyond the perimeter of the building on a side yard exposure.
+extend beyond the perimeter of the building on a side-yard exposure.
 Solar collectors mounted on the sides of buildings and serving as awnings are considered to be building-integrated systems and are regulated as awnings.

-- Ground-mounted Solar Energy Systems Ground-mounted solar energy systems may not extend into the side-yard or rear setback when oriented at minimum design tilt, except as otherwise allowed for building mechanical systems. - C. Visibility Solar energy systems shall be designed to blend into the architecture of the building as described in C.2., or otherwise be screened from routine view from public right-of-ways other than alleys.
-The color of the solar collector is not required to be consistent with other roofing materials.
+- 2. Ground-mounted Solar Energy Systems Ground-mounted solar energy systems may not extend into the side-yard or rear setback when oriented at minimum design tilt, except as otherwise allowed for building mechanical systems. - C. Visibility Solar energy systems in residential districts shall be designed to minimize visual impacts from the public right-ofway, as described in C.1-3, to the extent that doing so does not affect the cost or efficacy of the system.
+Visibility standards do not apply to systems in non-residential districts, except for historic building or district review as described in E. below.